-14. In light of the considerations and preliminary conclusions set out in paras.
-8-13, and after an assessment of the comments received and materials compiled over the years, the Secretariat invites the Commission to consider amending the PFIP Legislative Guide in the manner proposed below.
+14. In light of the considerations and preliminary conclusions set out in paragraphs 8-13, and after an assessment of the comments received and materials compiled over the years, the Secretariat submitted to the Commission, at its fifty-first session, a note setting out the proposals of the Secretariat on both scope and nature of the proposed amendments to the PFIP Legislative Guide, as well as the process for implementing them (A/CN.9/939).
+Those proposals are set out below.